 (vi) other legislation, of the Czech Republic and the European Union, regulating the protection of personal data.

-(gg) Defect – a condition where the Software shows functional features inconsistent with the Documentation and limiting Users considerably in using the Software; the limitation is not caused by Unavailability.
+(hh) Defect – a condition where the Software shows functional features limiting Users considerably in using the Software; the limitation is not caused by Unavailability.
 A Critical Defect is also a Defect.

 4) Subject-Matter of Contract